The terrible and wonderful reasons why I run long distances - Part 6

 Nagoya, Japan: This is where my crazy bamboo-lightning run happened.
 I don't know the name of the forest I ran in but it was in the Meitoku neighborhood of Nagoya.
 Also, that purple drink is still in those vending machines as far as I know.

-All artwork and content on this site is Copyright © 2016 Matthew Inman.
-Please don't steal.
+All content is Copyright © 2020 Matthew Inman.